AmiiThinks/RobotLearning/Documentation/TurtlebotSetup.md

 In the top right, click the `power gear icon`.
 Then go to `System Settings` and click `User Accounts` in the bottom right.
 Click `unlock` in the top right of the window if the options are locked, then click `Automatic Login` so that the slider icon reads "on".

 #### Edit the login script
-In your favorite text editor, open `~/.profile` or your preffered login script.
+In your favorite text editor, open `~/.profile` or your preffered boot script.
 Paste into it the following:
 ```{bash}
 if ! ([ -n "$SSH_CLIENT" ] || [ -n "$SSH_TTY" ]); then